Dykwynkyn: Work for the London stage

-In 1852 Keene changed direction completely and began working as a designer of sets and costumes for the London stage, notably for the celebrated Drury Lane Christmas pantomimes.
+In 1852, Keene changed direction completely and began working as a designer of sets and costumes for the London stage, notably for the celebrated Drury Lane Christmas pantomimes.
 He had always been fascinated with the stage and with caricature.
 If, as seems likely, he was already severely deaf, this new career may have been easier for him to manage than an independent business.
 But Keene was not money-minded, and it is probable he took up the new work out of love for the theatre.
-For the rest of his life he lived at modest addresses in Clapham, and at one point (1864) he was declared bankrupt.
+For the rest of his life, he lived at modest addresses in Clapham, and at one point (1864), he was declared bankrupt.

 Keene's stage sobriquet Dykwynkyn, a comic shortening of his name, is first recorded in connection with his costumes for the 1854 Drury Lane pantomime.
 That was how he was invariably known thereafter.
-Dykwynkyn's great speciality were the large masks or ‘Big Heads’ very popular with mid-Victorian pantomime audiences.
+Dykwynkyn's speciality was the large masks, or ‘Big Heads’, which were very popular with mid-Victorian pantomime audiences.
 Examples of his charming drawings for these and other fantasy devices are preserved in the Victoria & Albert Museum, at Harvard, and elsewhere.
 They were modelled in cramped back rooms at the back of Drury Lane Theatre, where Keene had a workshop.
-He also superintended the ‘juvenile fêtes’ held at the Crystal Palace in 1858–9, when a monster plum pudding ‘outdoing in its dimensions a Great-Western turntable’ was displayed, with creatures dancing upon it.
+He also superintended the ‘juvenile fêtes’ held at the Crystal Palace in 1858–59, when a monster plum pudding ‘outdoing in its dimensions a Great-Western turntable’ was displayed, with creatures dancing upon it.
 Keene's range went well beyond comedy.
 He was involved in several ambitious archaeological reconstructions of scenery and costumes, such as the Egyptian drama Nitocris staged at Drury Lane in 1855, but they never brought him the success of the pantomimes.
 He also designed the monument in Kensal Green Cemetery to the pantomime clown Richard Flexmore (1862).